Defining Bibliography Formatting

 After that you would define each component more exactly and determine the punctuation for each component: Names of persons, dates, numbers (editions, volumes, issue numbers), page numbers, periodical names.
 Define the punctuation between the components as a final step.

 If you want the Abstract, Table of Contents or Evaluation fields to appear in your bibliography, please note that the Word Add-In is not able to output their contents.
-Instead, you can create a project bibliography from within your Citavi project.
+Instead, you can create a project bibliography from within Citavi.
+In Citavi 6.4 and later you can output the Notes, Additions and Affiliation fields in the Citavi Word Add-In.